szcompressor/cuSZp/README.md

 # cuSZp
 <a href="./LICENSE"><img src="https://img.shields.io/badge/License-BSD%203--Clause-blue.svg"></a>

-**NEWS: cuSZp2 can be currently accessed in [LINK](https://github.com/hyfshishen/SC24-cuSZp2) and will be finally updated to this repository in around Sep.
-2024.
-Thanks for you interests and stay tunned! :)**

 cuSZp is a user-friendly error-bounded lossy compression tool specifically designed for the compression of single- and double-precision floating-point data using NVIDIA GPUs.
 This tool fuses all compression or decompression computations into one single kernel, achieving ultra fast end-to-end throughput.
 Specifically, the cuSZp framework is structured around four pivotal stages: Quantization and Prediction, Fixed-length Encoding, Global Synchronization, and Block Bit-shuffling.